-The stove may be installed on a combustible floor provided noncombustible Ember protection is used.
+The stove may be installed on a combustible floor provided noncombustible ember protection is used.
 This protection must extend as follows:

 In USA: 16" (406 mm) to the front and 8" (203 mm) to the sides of the fuel loading door opening.
-See Figure #7, below.
-This protection is also required under the chimney connector and 2" (51 mm) beyond each side.
+See Figure 4, below.